 Standard bibliography of scholarly works in philosophy.
 Coverage dates back to 1940 and includes print and electronic journals, books, anthologies, contributions to anthologies and book reviews for titles published from the 1950s forward.
 Includes scholarly articles on aesthetics, axiology, epistemology, ethics, logic, metaphysics, metaphilosophy, philosophical anthropology, philosophy of education, philosophy of history, philosophy of language, philosophy of religion¸ philosophy of science, political philosophy and social philosophy.

 Encyclopedia of Philosophy, 2nd ed.
+(10 vols.)

-Call Number: B51 .E53 2006 (Electronic resource)
+Call Number: Hol Ref B51 .E53 2006

 Contains more than 2,100 entries -- including more than 450 new articles.
 Among the many topics covered are African, Islamic, Jewish, Russian, Chinese, and Buddhist philosophies; bioethics and biomedical ethics; art and aesthetics; epistemology; metaphysics; peace and war; social and political philosophy; the Holocaust; feminist thought; and much more.
 Additionally, the second edition also features 1,000 biographical entries on major figures in philosophical thought throughout history.
 Also see eBook version above.

 New Dictionary of the History of Ideas